kaplana/cos126webv2/content/assignments/classifier.md

 It then creates an `ImageClassifier` object, trains the classifier,  tests the classifier and prints the error rate.

-A template for the `main()` test client is provided in `ImageClassifier.java` in the project folder.

 Here are some sample executions you should try:

 ```plaintext